cloudmesh-community/sp20-516-246/pi_spark/pi_spark_notebook.md

  ## Setup the Worker (an example)
  **Following are actual steps used in setting up worker yellow-001**

+ Copy or create the batch files from the sp20-516-246/pi_spark/bin directory or see shell scripts at the end of this notebook below

+    (ENV3) pi@yellow:~ $ sudo nano ~/spark-setup-worker.sh
+    (ENV3) pi@yellow:/bin $ sudo nano spark-bashrc.sh
+    (ENV3) pi@yellow:/bin $ sudo nano spark-env-sh-setup.sh

     (ENV3) pi@yellow:~ $ sudo nano /bin/spark-scp-files-to-worker.sh

     #!/usr/bin/env bash